University of Minnesota's Talented Youth in Mathematics Program in Rochester

-The Rochester UMTYMP site is actively recruiting and admitting into both the high school and college (Calculus) level.
-If your student wishes to apply into the Calculus Level or join UMTYMP at a different place in the sequence, please contact the UMTYMP Liaison, Jered Bright at firstname.lastname@example.org.
+UMTYMP Rochester is actively recruiting and admitting into both the high school and college (Calculus) level for the start of Academic Year 2023-24.
+If your student wishes to apply into the Calculus Level or join UMTYMP at a different place in the sequence, please contact the UMTYMP Liaison Jered Bright.

 To be admitted into the UMTYMP program, prospective students must complete an application and take an entrance exam.
 NOTE: A minimum threshold is required for the Algebra I class to run in the Fall.
 If this is not reached, the admitted students will begin Algebra I one year after they are admitted.

 Students who are selected for the program will receive communication from the MathCEP office within one month.
-If the student is not selected one year and they are still eligible for admission, they may reapply next year.
+If the student is not selected, they can test a total of two times each year and may reapply next year.